rohannramesh/Basketball_predictions/README.md

 # Quantifying single player performance and team success by looking at player to player interactions

 In recent years, advanced sports analytics has changed the way we evaluate individual players and teams for many sports.
 While the popularization of sports analytics started in baseball, most sports have kept some form of statistics for decades.
-We evaluate how "useful" or "valuable" players are by providing numbers that quantify their performance on the field, court, etc. The expectation is that having players with good individual statistics will lead to team success, but it is unclear if this approach works or is ideal for all sports.
+We evaluate how "useful" or "valuable" players are by providing numbers that quantify their performance on the field, court, etc. The expectation is that having players with good individual statistics will lead to team success, but it is unclear if this approach is ideal for all sports.
 In many ways, baseball is the perfect sport for this type of analytical approach: one pitcher faces one batter and each pitch or each at bat represents an independent sample that we can quantify and evaluate.
 Basketball, however, is more challenging.
 While there are commonly cited statistics such as how many points a player scores per game (points per game: PPG), or how many passes by a player results in points (assists), these numbers can be difficult to evaluate in isolation.
 In basketball there are only five players on the court for each team.
 In a standard basketball possession, all five players might touch the ball or influence the current play, suggesting it might be important to quantitatively evaluate how players interact with each other.
 Fundamentally, basketball is a team game.
-Therefore to evaluate players and team success, it is useful to evaluate player performance in the framework of the team.
+Therefore to evaluate players' and team success, it is useful to evaluate player performance in the framework of the team.
 To do this we will turn to graph theory to model the pairwise relations between players on a team.
 Using this approach we can simultaneous evaluate the importance of single player to their team, what team structures or architectures are most successful (i.e. lead to the most wins), and potentially provide new metrics for player evaluation.

 ## Building the graph for each team